 Pitbulls are also prone to many skin problems, one of the most common being skin fold dermatitis.
 This is an infection of the skin because of an accumulation of bacteria within the folds.

 The Pocket Pitbull can inherit folds on their skin which if not properly cleaned could lead to skin fold dermatitis.

 American Bully dogs are also a brachycephalic breed, so the Pocket might also have troubles breathing, especially during exercise.

-The severity of their breathing difficult will depend on how flattened their face is.
+The severity of their breathing difficulties will depend on how flattened their face is.
 You should take care not to over-exercise or let them play out in the heat for too long.

 This breed is also prone to developing a variety of eye problems.
-One of these is glaucoma which is a condition due to the build-up of pressure in the eye because of improper fluid drainage in the eye.
+One of these is glaucoma which is a condition caused by the build-up of pressure in the eye because of improper fluid drainage in the eye.

 6. How Much Is A Pocket Bully?